harris-ippp/03-sudoku/README.md

 ## The Sudoku Problem

 At stake are 81 squares arranged in a 9×9 grid.
-The conceit is that (a) each row must contain the numbers 1 through 9, (b) so too must each column, and lastly (c) each of the 9 3×3 blocks (see drawing) must as well.
+The conceit is that (a) each row must contain the numbers 1 through 9, (b) so too must each column, and lastly (c) likewise for each of the 9 3×3 blocks.
 The challenge is to identify numbers that satisfy (a-c) given a partially completed puzzle.
 I have a collected a number of puzzles -- some easier (`sudoku_easier.txt`) and others more fiendish (`sudoku_harder.txt`) -- as test cases for your algorithms.

 ## Implementing the Problem